UIC Pop-Up Pantry - Feeding the Flames since 2014

 Without donations, the Pop-Up Pantry would not exist.
 Even with the support of fresh produce and dairy from the Greater Chicago Food Depository, donated canned and dry goods are still critical.
 If you want to support the Pop-Up Pantry, we currently accept both food and monetary donations.
 No amount is too small.
 If you wish to make a monetary donation, please click below.

 Food donations are accepted throughout the year and can be dropped off at a designated bin throughout numerous buildings on campus or directly to the Wellness Center.
-We accept food donations as well as donations of toiletries.
+We accept food donations as well as donations of toiletries and period products.
+(E.g.: shampoo, conditioner, body wash, soap, deodorant, period products, kleenex, toilet paper, etc.)

 - Items must be in cans, cartons or bags

-- Unopened and in the original container with original product label
+- Unopened and in the original container with the original product label

 - Free of dents, rips, stains, moisture and other forms of damage